 When to Consult a Trademark Lawyer

 It is always a good idea to confer with a lawyer if you are starting your own business.
 You want the confidence of professional guidance, to make sure all your procedures and standards are in order.
+This will ensure that you are legally covered.

 A trademark lawyer can assist you with your trademark registration.
 You can get an application for a trademark at the U.S. Patent and Trademark Office’s Web site, www.uspto.gov, and ask your trademark lawyer to help you complete it.
 Remember, only a unique trademark can be registered.
+If a trademark is already registered, you cannot register it.

 There must be no blurring between trademarks — each needs to be identified separately from any other trademark, and not able to be mistaken for some other brand.